sangsami/tiralabra/documents/weekly report 1.md

 Decided on what the will be (RSA-algorithm).
 * Researched on the subject.
-* Made the implementation document for it
+* Made the specification document for it

 ## How has the program progressed?